jadezhouu/brim-legal/privacy-policy.en.md

 - Apple StoreKit/App Store: to process purchases, refunds, and entitlement validation.
 - Apple TestFlight and system diagnostics: if you participate in testing or choose to share diagnostic data with Apple or developers, Apple may provide testing feedback, crash logs, or diagnostic reports.
 - Email service providers: if you voluntarily send feedback email, the email will be processed by your email provider and ours.
+- Legal document hosting providers: if you open Privacy Policy or Terms links, the hosting provider may process standard web request information such as IP address, browser information, and access time.
 - Legal requirements: if required by applicable law, court order, or regulatory demand, we may process necessary information accordingly.

 ## 8. Cross-Border Transfers